Cat & Dog Teeth Cleaning in Orlando, FL

 - Pawing at the mouth (which could indicate pain)

 Professional dental care is one of the best ways to keep your pet’s mouth healthy, but YOU play a critical role in his/her maintenance plan as well.
 It’s best to brush your pet’s teeth from home on a regular basis (daily or every few days).
-We also recommend toys and treats that are designed to prevent tartar buildup.
+Our animal hospital in Orlando, FL, also recommends toys and treats that are designed to prevent tartar buildup.
 We can give you our product recommendations as well as some tips on brushing during your pet’s next exam visit.